Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 * Develop your work in a branch.
 Branch names should be prefixed with `feature`, `tech`, or `bugfix` depending on what is being done in them.  eg:  `feature\update-readme`
 * Open a pull request into master.
 Be sure to include a detailed description in your pull request.
 Other contributors will comment on your code or approve it
+* Please be sure to note the build status of your PR reported by the Codemagic CI
 * Once your pull request has been approved, please merge into master.

 ## Authors